Nomination Period: February 23 to March 2

 Submitting a Complaint

-If you believe that a candidate, campaign team, or individual involved in the election has violated the TMSU Elections Procedures Code, you may submit a formal complaint to the Chief Returning Officer (CRO) by email.
+If you believe that a candidate, campaign team, or individual involved in the election has violated the TMSU Elections Procedures Code, you may submit a formal complaint to the Chief Returning Officer (CRO) by filling out the 2026 General Elections Complaint Form.

 All complaints must be submitted within 48 hours of the alleged violation to be considered.
 Complaints received after this time, or without the required information, may be rejected.